-By answering these questions during the workshop, you’ll have a more solid idea if tax preparation is a great fit for you.
+By answering these questions during the workshop, you’ll have a better idea if tax preparation is a great fit for you.
 And if you think it is, then it’s the right time to purchase TaxBiz so you can get started with your learning journey in tax preparation.

 Every tax preparer must be armed with the right tools of the trade, and in this case, it would be your tax software.
 Tax software comes in different forms, but as you are about to offer your services as a tax preparer, it is best to choose professional tax software.

-Additionally, you must choose a software that supports electronic filing, one that’s easy to use and navigate, error diagnostics feature, and of course, the cost.
+Additionally, you must choose software that supports electronic filing, one that’s easy to use and navigate, has an error diagnostics feature, and of course, is affordablet.

-Some of the best professional software for tax professionals, according to ZDNet:
+Some of the best software for tax professionals, according to ZDNet:

-Now that you have learned to become a licensed tax preparer, it’s about time you earn some real cash.
+Once you have become a licensed tax preparer, it’s time you earn some real cash.
 Here are the steps to take to help you build your own tax preparer business from scratch.